This post may contain affiliate links. Learn more.

 The Dead Sea Mud Bar Soap is all about treating your skin and not just cleaning it.
 You’ll love this bar if you suffer from acne or other skin disorders, but you’ll also love it no matter what your skin type.

 Imagine a military drill instructor, his face only inches from yours, screaming at you about your choice of bath soaps.

 “This,” he concludes while handing you a “brick” of Duke Cannon Men’s Bar Soap, “is what a man uses!”

 Not that the folks at Duke Cannon are hard-ass about everything.
-After all, they test none of their products on animals, but “just interns.”
+After all, they test none of their products on animals – “just interns.”

 You’ll get clean and smell good with this Stonehenge of a bath bar.

 No, you won’t smell like perfume.
-But you will smell – and feel – like a man, whether you’re a true bad-ass or not.
+You will smell – and feel – like a man, whether you’re a true bad-ass or not.

 - Bigger and longer-lasting than other soap bars

 - The scent isn’t for everyone